 Once my cakes cool, I place them in the freezer and I use that time to clean up my kitchen.
 Or I make the frosting or icing for the cake, and I get out my cake spinner and other tools I may need.
 It only takes a short amount of time in the freezer for this to be instrumental in removing your cakes with ease.

 This is my top trick!
 So while you do want to put your cake in the freezer to harden, this can also make it more difficult to remove because it is cold.
 This is where the stovetop comes in.
 Turn your stove onto low.
-If you have a gas stove, you can use a cookie sheet if you prefer to not put the cake pan directly onto the flame, but either way is fine.
+If you have a gas stove, you can use a cookie sheet if you prefer to not put the cake pan directly onto the flame, but either way is fine as long as it's low heat.

 Turn the stove onto low, and place the cake (or cookie sheet with cake) on top of the burner.
 Let it sit there for about a minute.
 You don't want it to get that hot, you should be able to touch the entire thing with your hands without an oven mitt.
 If you got it so hot you need an oven mitt, then I would put the cake back in the freezer and start over as that cake is going to be super warm, and flimsy, so it could break easily!
 Once you remove the cake from the stove, you're almost ready to take it out!